ietf-gitwg/using-github/draft-ietf-git-using-github.md

 For significant changes, leaving a pull request open until discussion of the issue within the Working Group concludes allows the pull request to track the discussion and properly capture the outcome of discussions.
+Pull requests can be updated as discussions continue or in response to feedback.

 Groups of editors could adopt a practice of having one editor create a pull request and another merge it.
 This ensures that changes are reviewed by